OMSCS-Cowboy-Coders/space-rescue/CowboyCoders_SpaceRescue_readme.txt

 - Added floor colliders to improve UI between player and doors when player places a battery on the battery storage spot

 Mariana Mendez
-- Added restart button when player clicks escape
-- Added quit button when player clicks escape
-- Added pause menu
+- Added Pause Menu to allow player to pause the game, restart or quit
 - Added HUD assets
 - Created Start Menu Scene
 - Created Instructions Scene
 - Created Credit Scene
-- Added audio to Start Menu
-- Created quit menu button in Start Menu

 For each team member, list each asset implemented:
 Indulekha Ghandikota